 Celebrating 20 years of community-led development "The Apache Way"

 The Apache Security Team exists to provide help and advice to Apache projects on security issues and to provide co-ordination of the handling of security vulnerabilities.
-All members of the Security Team are also members of the Apache Software Foundation.

 A list of security contacts for Apache projects is available.
 If you can't find a project specific security e-mail address and you have an undisclosed security vulnerability to report then please use the general security address below.

 Information on the published vulnerabilities for an Apache project can usually be found on the project's web pages.
 For convenience a list of security information pages for Apache projects is available.
 If you can't find the information you are looking for on the project's web site, you should ask your question on the project's user mailing list.
-The security lists should not be used to ask questions about :
+The security contacts should not be used to ask questions about :

-how to configure the product securely;
+how to configure the package securely;

 obtaining further information on a published vulnerability;